-The Imperial Academy at Anvil is an educational institution and Imperial sodality which is concerned with training the next generation of Imperial heroes.
+The Imperial Academy at Anvil is an educational institution which is concerned with training the next generation of Imperial heroes.
 They are overseen by the Canterspire Academy in Urizen, whose Chancellor acts as its administrative and academic leader.
-Although the core members of the Faculty are Urizen scholars from Canterspire, they employ teachers from many other nations, and have a notable relationship with a number of Navarr stridings, whose view of the Great Dance resonates with the Academy's mission of bringing future heroes to their full potential.
+Although the core members of the Faculty used to be Urizen scholars from Canterspire, they employ teachers from many other nations, and have a notable relationship with a number of Navarr stridings, whose view of the Great Dance resonates with the Academy's mission of bringing future heroes to their full potential.
 The Academy offers free tuition to any Imperial child.

 - Children attending Academy activities must be accompanied by a responsible adult at all times

 - Children cannot be left at the academy unattended

 As the Academy is run by volunteer NPC crew, they cannot be left in loco parentis at any time.
 Children attending the Academy must be accompanied by an appropriate parent/ guardian at all times; this is for the safety and protection of both the Academy crew and the children.
 For age specific rules all parents are to be familiar with the following links. https://www.profounddecisions.co.uk/empire-wiki/Children#Age_specific_information